deeki/Project3/README.md

 # Project3
-A webpage with card design
+A webpage with card design browser compatible.